- Free Market Research for Selling to the Government - October 24, 2009

 Start with research.
 You can start at the GSA Schedules e-Library.
 Using keywords, lookup your product or service here and get a feel for which other companies are selling similar products and services via GSA contracts.
 If you want to find out the economic food chain for a specific Schedule (each Schedule represents a product or service category), you can run reports through the Schedule Sales Query (SSQ) tool at http://ssq.gsa.gov .
 The SSQ will show you exactly how much money each contractor made during either a specific quarter or an FY, and the tool goes to 2003.
 It also lists all the companies in each category, so you can see who is using the Schedule and who is not.

 The next step is pursuing and obtaining the contract.
 Remember what I wrote in the first paragraph – this is potentially a 20 year contract.
 I do not suggest you submit and negotiate this on your own.
 Like any other contract, if you do not have experience in this specific area, you will not get the best contract possible.
 In fact, you may end up with a contract that you have no desire to sell from.
 It has happened many times.

-GSA does offer a free online course on GSA Schedules, and I recommend you take it.
-But after taking the course do not delude yourself into thinking you know enough to negotiate your own Schedule.
+GSA does offer free online course on GSA training programs, and I recommend you take it.
+But after taking the courses do not delude yourself into thinking you know enough to negotiate your own Schedule.